gottagofarm/EMSEprXRD/README.md

 Before running the program, adjust the default path at the start of prXRD.py to the folder where the xrmdl files will be located (for efficiency reasons)

+to run the program, go to folder in terminal and type :

+    python prXRD.py

+there is no point in running xrdui.py, as it shouldnt execute the app